19hours/sg-statutes/Acts/Competition Act.md

 (ii) if the documents were required to be produced, they would not be produced but would be concealed, removed, tampered with or destroyed; or

-(c) an investigating officer or inspector has attempted to enter the premises in the exercise of his powers under section 64 but has been unable to do so and that there are reasonable grounds for suspecting that there are on the premises documents the production of which could have been required under that section.
+(c) an investigating officer, an authorised person, an inspector or a person required by the inspector has attempted to enter the premises in the exercise of his powers under section 64 but has been unable to do so and that there are reasonable grounds for suspecting that there are on the premises documents the production of which could have been required under that section.

 (2) A warrant under this section shall authorise a named officer, and —